the0choi/the0choi/README.md

   🌱 I’m currently learning React

-  👨‍💻 All of my projects are available at [placeholder.com](placeholder.com)
+  👨‍💻 All of my projects are available here - check my pinned repos

   💬 Ask me about my projects or anything you'd like :)